Follow along on a new custom home build

 Enjoy the pictures of the completed home, and then scroll down to see each step of the Ranch House project!

 Have you ever wanted to build your own custom home, but weren’t sure about the process?

 You’re in luck!

-KLH Homes, Inc. is starting a new build from open land to a beautiful ranch home and the homeowners have kindly allowed us to share the process with you!
+KLH Homes, Inc. started a new build in 2017 from open land to construct a beautiful ranch home and the homeowners have kindly allowed us to share the process with you!

 Discussions, dreams, budgets, a meeting of minds, bids, contracts and finally the PLANS!

 The homeowners are making decisions.
 KLH helps with selection of exterior finishings, roofing, trim, etc., so the footings and support walls will be sized appropriately.

 Every house needs to begin with a strong foundation (and a basement)!
 KLH Homes works with several qualified concrete and foundation companies to get you the best product at the best price.
 We are on hand at each project to supervise and deal with any problems as soon as they arise so you don’t have to!

 The drainage installed.

 The garage footings poured.